 Preventing Falls at Home

-Falls are not just the result of getting older and many can be prevented, which is especially important for seniors who have a harder time recovering from fall-related injuries than their younger counterparts.
-Here are a few tips for fall prevention:
+Falls are not just the result of getting older, and many can be prevented.
+Prevention is especially important for seniors who have a harder time recovering from fall-related injuries than their younger counterparts.
+Luckily, there are ways to help prevent falls.

-- If you feel dizzy or lightheaded, sit down or stay seated until your head clears.
-Stand up slowly to avoid unsteadiness - Do not try to stand when you feel dizzy.
+- If you feel dizzy or lightheaded, sit down or stay seated until your head clears, and stand up slowly to avoid unsteadiness - Do not try to stand when you feel dizzy.
 This can easily lead to a fall.

 - Use helping devices, such as canes, when necessary.
-Learn how to get out of a chair safely and lift objects correctly - If a cane can help you walk more steadily, use it!
+Learn how to get out of a chair safely, and lift objects correctly - If a cane can help you walk more steadily, use it!
 It can help prevent a fall that would occur from not using it.